Bill Erwin

-William Lindsey Erwin (December 2, 1914 – December 29, 2010) was an American film, stage and television actor with over 250 television and film credits.
-A veteran character actor, he is widely known for his 1993 Emmy Award-nominated performance on Seinfeld, portraying the embittered, irascible retiree Sid Fields.
+William Lindsey Erwin (December 2, 1914 – December 29, 2010) was an American actor with over 250 television and film credits.
+A veteran character actor, he is widely known for his 1993 Emmy Award–nominated performance on Seinfeld, portraying the embittered, irascible retiree Sid Fields.
 He also made notable appearances on shows such as I Love Lucy and Star Trek: The Next Generation.
 In cinema, his most recognized role is that of Arthur Biehl, a kindly bellman at the Grand Hotel, in Somewhere in Time (1980).

 Erwin was a self-taught cartoonist, published in The New Yorker, Playboy, and Los Angeles.
 He won a Los Angeles Drama Critics Circle Award, four Drama-Logue Awards, Gilmore Brown Award for Career Achievement, Pacific Pioneer Broadcasters' Diamond Circle Award, and Distinguished Alumnus Award from Angelo State University.

 Early life

-Erwin was born William Lindsey Erwin on December 2, 1914, in Honey Grove, Texas.
+Erwin was born on December 2, 1914, in Honey Grove, Texas.
 He earned a bachelor's degree in journalism from the University of Texas at Austin and a master's in theater arts from California's Pasadena Playhouse.
 Erwin later served as a captain in the United States Army Air Forces during World War II.